prajdabre/yanmtt/interface/README.md

 # YANMTT User Interface

 Welcome to the YANMTT User Interface.
 Please find the instructions below to get started with the UI.
-Please note that any models that you need to deploy to the UI, should be stored (as an individual model foler) inside the yanmtt/interface/models folder.
+Please note that any models that you need to deploy to the UI, should be stored (as an individual model folder) inside the yanmtt/interface/models folder.
+You may create a softlink of your model in the yanmtt/interface/models folder.
+YANMTT creates a "*_deploy" folder in the model folder, which contains the model files that can be easily used by the UI.
+This "*_deploy" folder is to be either copied or softlinked into the yanmtt/interface/models folder.
+Remember that when you train a model using YANMTT that you plan to visualize, remember to use the --suported_languages flag (see train_nmt.py and pretrain_nmt.py for more information).
 ## Installation ( necessary; but easy :) )

 #### Step 1